-I didn’t realize how much time I was spending on screens until one weekend when I decided to take “a small break” from my phone.
-Ten minutes later, I was already checking it again.
-It wasn’t because I needed to find something important—I was just scrolling, tapping, and reading without even paying attention.
+Sometimes I didn’t even realize how often I reached for screens until one weekend I decided to take “just a little break” from my phone.
+After ten minutes, I was already pulling it out again.
+I wasn’t trying to find something specific, I was just… scrolling, swiping, and reading absentmindedly.

 Read also: 50 Empty Notebook Ideas you Will Love